Last Updated on March 19, 2021 by Helga Dosa

 The promenade at Grado runs from the lighthouse pier with its spectacular sunset views to the Pineta pine woods district where the deep shade softens the lively seaside life and enhances the overall sensation of relaxation.
 And the shallow, millpond waters of the sea – always perfectly clean – are a delight for kids, who can bathe in total safety.
 This is the ideal location for beach volley, sailing, windsurf, basketball, and five-a-side football – without even having to leave the beach, thanks to the proximity of a series of modern and unobtrusive sports facilities.
 The range of accommodation on offer is virtually limitless, from major four-star hotels to small family-run B+B, apartments for rent or agritourism facilities.

 …the seaside life in style

 The wellness philosophy is the best approximation of the seaside lifestyle at Grado.
-Wellness, carefully metered physical activity, beauty treatments and mental relaxation are all on offer at the all-new spa baths complex.
-Recently renovated and equipped with areas dedicated to aesthetic medicine, the Spa centre offers a range of interesting programmes: from thalassotherapy to anti-aging skin treatments.
+Wellness, carefully metered physical activity, beauty treatments, and mental relaxation are all on offer at the all-new spa baths complex.
+Recently renovated and equipped with areas dedicated to aesthetic medicine, the Spa center offers a range of interesting programs: from thalassotherapy to anti-aging skin treatments.

 A tiny paradise of fauna and flora welcomes visitors arriving to spend a few hours in the Isonzo delta nature reserve.
 Bicycles are available for hire to allow visitors to explore the fascinating area, or you can choose a pony trek to visit the pastures frequented by wild Camargue horses and wild cattle.